This is where I get to do music reviews based on t-shirts I’ve found from local bands. Not that I know a damned thing about music.

 But not really.
-Now in her 20s — bi-polar, more illness under her belt, more jaded, but maybe not quite as doomed — she repackaged herself for the stage as T3tra.
+Now in her 20s — bi-polar, more bouts of illness under her belt, more jaded, but maybe not quite as doomed — she repackaged herself for the stage as T3tra.
 No more power pop: electronica now, with darker lyrics to match her mindset.

 Hey, people change.
 So, change the music, change the brand, perform in a mask, and consign the past to the past.
 Not a bad idea.

 I listened to a few tracks of the new stuff.
 I like it, being somewhat life-battered myself.
 Dunn’s in Marin now.
 Here’s a video.

 The Coffee Zombie Collective is a Santa Cruz-area acoustic band that does playful takes on oldies .
 Coffee houses, street fairs: you’ll run into them.
 This tee design is the cover of their album “If I Die in Aptos…” Finish that sentence with the phrase, “…I’ll rise up as a zombie in Santa Cruz on the bluff just below East Cliff, overloooking the railroad bridge and the Log Ride.”

 Watch them play a sorta bluegrass version of “I Will Survive” in a tent eight years ago: